Close

 • Extinct

-Facts about Amur tigers
+Facts about Amur Tigers

 Meet Siberia

 Siberia is a quieter, more complex character.
-She likes to quietly judge everything going on around, and is a professional stalker!
+She likes to quietly judge everything going on around her and is a professional stalker!
 Siberia is able to move silently and blend in with her surroundings until she pounces!
 Siberia’s favourite thing in the world is to shred a cardboard box into a thousand tiny pieces for her keepers to spend ages picking up!

 Key Facts